hagerrady13/hagerrady13.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an Applied Research Scientist at Mila.
-I have MSc in Computing Science at University of Alberta, focused on Reinforcement learning, where I was part of [IRL](https://irll.ca/) Lab , also at [RLAI](http://rlai.ualberta.ca/) lab and [AMII](https://www.amii.ca/).
+I am an Applied Research Scientist at [Mila](https://mila.quebec/).
+I have MSc in Computing Science from University of Alberta, focused on Reinforcement learning, where I was part of [IRL](https://irll.ca/) Lab , also at [RLAI](http://rlai.ualberta.ca/) lab and [AMII](https://www.amii.ca/).
 My research interests are reinforcement learning, computer vision and machine learning.

 Education
 ======